Kiki Ebsen: Nonprofit and charitable involvement

-On December 14, 2014, Kiki was among the many accomplished musicians who volunteered to join together at the famed Canyon Club and contribute their time, talents, and auction items to the "Mighty Met Acoustic Flashback Benefit in behalf beloved 1970s KMET DJ, Pat Kelley, in his battle with multiple sclerosis.
+On December 14, 2014, Kiki was among the many accomplished musicians who volunteered to join at the famed Canyon Club and contribute their time, talents, and auction items to the "Mighty Met Acoustic Flashback Benefit in behalf beloved 1970s KMET DJ, Pat Kelley, in his battle with multiple sclerosis.

 Trivia

 Kiki was an extra in the film Back To The Future, playing a musician in the band audition scene with Huey Lewis.
 Kiki's voice is featured in the 1993 soundtrack for the film, Bodies, Rest and Motion, starring Bridget Fonda and Eric Stoltz.